betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/grussRatingsAutomation.md

      - **Ratings** refers to the entire Column J in the 'RATINGS' worksheet

-     - **RunnerName** refers to the entire column L in the 'RATINGS' worksheet
+     - **SelectionID** refers to the entire column G in the 'RATINGS' worksheet

      - **Overround** refers to cell Y in the 'MARKET'worksheet, where the overrounds for the current market are calculated.